Academy of Technology, Engineering, Mathematics, and Science

 The Academy of Technology, Engineering, Mathematics and Science (ATEMS) is a STEM high school founded in 2009 located in Abilene, Texas.
 ATEMS is a part of the Abilene Independent School District.
 ATEMS is housed in premises owned by the Texas State Technical College System.

 History

 ATEMS was originally a New Technology High School, at which all core classes were either at the AP level or college dual credit at other colleges around Abilene.
-ATEMS still encourages technology, but has now introduced academic classes.
+ATEMS still encourages technology, but has now introduced academic classes, with an increased emphasis on engineering curricula.

 Academics

 ATEMS offers two STEM curricula: Information Technology and Engineering.
 ATEMS offers both Advanced Placement or college dual-credit classes with the technical colleges in Abilene.
 ATEMS also offers AP Dual Credit hybrid courses, allowing students to still receive the benefit of a ten-point addition to their GPA and the ability to take the AP tests, as well receive college credit should they score a 3 or higher on the AP test.
 These hybrid classes are free.
 Both courses culminate in a year-long senior capstone project that includes a skills demonstration to the community.